 - however spelled! - join the DNA database.
 My DNA has now been analysed on 67

 markers, but this won't be of much use unless other people have more than 12

 MacGregor DNA results with lots of charts so maybe you can see where you fit

-in (if you're a member of Clan McGregor and you have had your DNA tested): for
+in (if you're a member of Clan McGregor and you have had your DNA tested): the

-the 2013 update there's a chart of McAdams' results.
+2013 update has a chart of McAdams' results.

 There's a Clan McGregor family DNA project in which McAdams (of all spellings) are taking part.
 You can find out more on the McAdam/MacGregor DNA Project page, and the McAdams DNA Project pages, and if you are interested in genealogy there's lots more family history.
 The Y DNA for this branch of the Macadam family (i.e. mine) looks like this:

 There are four McAdams recorded in North America with identical DNA on these 12 markers, but three trace their ancestors back to Northern Ireland, where presumably McAdams had migrated to as part of the Scottish colonisation of Ireland in the seventeenth century,

 426/12 388/12 439/12 389-1/13 392/13 389-2/